getify/You-Dont-Know-JS/up & going/ch1.md

 *Conditionals* exist in other forms besides the `if`.
 For example, the `switch` statement can be used as a short-hand for a series of `if..else` statements (see Chapter 2).
 Loops (see "Loops") use a *conditional* to determine if the loop should keep going or stop.

-**Note:** For deeper information about the coercions that can occur implicitly in *conditionals*' test expressions, see Chapter 4 of the *"Types & Grammar"* title of this series.
+**Note:** For deeper information about the coercions that can occur implicitly in *conditionals*' test expressions, see Chapter 4 of the *Types & Grammar* title of this series.

 ## Loops